State and Local Policy Database

 Low-Income Programs

 CPS Energy offers the Casa Verde Weatherization Program to qualified low-income residential customers.
-This program provides no-cost retrofit measures including CFL light bulbs, insulation, solar screens, water heater insulation, water efficiency measures, thermostats, and duct system improvements.
+This program provides no-cost retrofit measures including LED light bulbs, insulation, solar screens, water heater insulation, water efficiency measures, thermostats, and duct system sealing.
 CPS has the Customer Response Unit (CPR), a community advocate team focused on providing customers with a blend of city and state resources to help them with electrical savings.

 Multifamily Programs

-At this time, CPS Energy does not offer energy efficiency programs targeted at multifamily properties.
+At this time, CPS Energy does not offer energy efficiency programs aimed at multifamily properties.

 Provision of Energy Data by UtilitiesList All